okaram/AndroidPeru/basicWidgets.md

 ##Other widgets

 ##Challenges
-1. For an application of your choice, create a form, using as many different widgets as it makes sense.
+1. Play with the Widgets project; what things can you do ?
 2. Create an app that converts to/from decimal, binary, octal, hex.
-Java's Integer class has parseInt that takes a radix, and also toOctalString etc
+Java's Integer class has parseInt that takes a radix, and also toOctalString etc. Use radio buttons to decide what to convert from/to
+3. For an application of your choice, create a form, using as many different widgets as it makes sense.